jakewilliami/scripts/README.md

 You only need to do the above for bash scripts (which, for ease of commandifying them, do not have a file extension).
 Running other kinds of scripts may have different requirements.

-Finally, if a script has a `cd` command in it, to execute the script AND go to that directory specified in the script, you will need to type `. <name_of_script>`.

 Happy scripting!

 ---